 7.16.2.16 Network Parameter Configuration

 The procedure with IN-CSE is depicted in clause 7.12.
-In this procedure, the ASN/MN-CSE functions as a SCS and the procedure related to IN-CSE is replaced by the ASN/MN-CSE (SCS)
+In this procedure, the ASN/MN-CSE functions as a SCS and the procedure related to IN-CSE is replaced by the ASN/MN-CSE (SCS).

 8 3GPP T8 Protocol Binding Details